beginDevSci/longitudinal-dev/content/guides/lgcm-pilot.md

 | **Slope (η₂)** | Each person's rate of change per time unit | Constant in linear model |

 These aren't measured directly—LGCM infers them from the pattern of observed scores across time.

+**A useful analogy**: In traditional factor analysis, multiple *items* measure one latent construct.
+In LGCM, multiple *time points* measure two latent constructs—where you start and how you change.
+The key difference is that LGCM's factor loadings aren't estimated from data; they're fixed to encode your time structure.

 ### Factor Loadings: Encoding Time